yukatana/nodejs-ecommerce/README.md

 Backend final project for Coderhouse.
 Developed with Node.js.

 ## What do I need to run this project?
 This API relies on the dotenv Node.js dependency in order to dynamically export DAOs on startup.
-Hence, before you try to use it, please create a .env file on the src folder and add the following fields:
+Hence, before you try to use it, please create a .env file on the root folder and add the following fields:

 ### For any database:
-PRODUCTS_DATABASE='mongoDB' - this variable takes either 'memory', 'file', 'mongoDB', or 'firebase' depending in your database preference.
+PRODUCTS_DATABASE='mongoDB' - this variable takes either 'memory', 'file', 'mongoDB', or 'firebase' depending on your database preference.
 CARTS_DATABASE='mongoDB' - same as above.

 ### For mongoDB: